 The student should specify the selection of the thesis format in the Thesis Proposal.
 Each option is described in the next section.
-The proposal should not exceed 20 pages, double-spaced, excluding references and work plan.
+The proposal should not exceed 20 pages.
+The text should be formatted according to APA 7th Edition guidelines, with 12-point font, double-spaced, and left-justified, with 1" margins on all sides.